 C. Words used in the singular include the plural, and words used in the plural include the singular unless the context clearly indicates the contrary.

 D. The specific words and terms in this Title are defined as set out as follows:

+ADULT MEDIA.
+Magazines, books, videotapes, movies, slides, cd-roms or other devices used to record computer images, or other media that are distinguished or characterized by their emphasis on matter depicting, describing, or relating to explicit sexual material.

+ADULT-ORIENTED BUSINESS.
+An inclusive term used to describe collectively: adult cabaret; adult motion picture theater; bathhouse; massage shop; and/or sex shop.

 ACCESSORY BUILDING.
 A subordinate detached building customarily incidental to the primary structure and located on the same lot as the primary structure.

 ACCESSORY LIVING QUARTERS.
 An accessory building used solely as the temporary dwelling of guests of the occupants of the premises; such dwelling having no kitchen facilities and not rented or otherwise used as a separate sleeping unit.